"There are a number of different factors that go into choosing the right type of sliding door for your room divider or wardrobe.

 The Top Track

 Fixing your door to your ceiling may require a bulkhead to lower the door slightly to avoid the cornice.
-A bulkhead is also useful for installing a track if your ceiling is difficult to access.
+A bulkhead is also useful for installing a track if your roof cavity is difficult to access.
 We would also need to install a "door jamb" (usually 18mm) to avoid your skirting board at the bottom of the door so the door closes properly.

 Many ceilings are simply plasterboard and they can hold a guide track but no weight.
 In many cases a bulkhead, being stronger, can also solve this issue.